mediapixelkr/Sujib/README.md

 3. **Drag and drop a YouTube video URL into the designated area or use the form.
 The link should not contain anything else than https://www.youtube.com/watch?v=[ID]**
 4. **The video will be downloaded using `yt-dlp` and saved to your specified directory.**

+## TODO

+- Automatic renaming
+- Directories management for each profile
+- Example profiles, like vertical videos
+- Improved functions for multiple downloads at the same
+- Choice of thumbnail quality, export options and MP4 embed
+- Your suggestions

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request for any features, bug fixes, or enhancements.